 - Avoid fast food.
 Most states have no labeling regulations for fast food, and it can even be advertised as cholesterol-free when cooked in vegetable oil.

 - When eating out, ask your server or counter person what type of oil your food will be cooked in.
 If it’s partially hydrogenated oil, run the other way or ask if your food can be prepared using olive oil, which most restaurants have in stock.

-Many of us can benefit from replacing some of the saturated fats in our diet with healthy fats.
 Saturated fats are mainly found in animal products such as red meat and whole milk dairy products.
 Poultry and fish also contain saturated fat, but less than red meat.

 Simple ways to reduce saturated fat

 - Eat less red meat (beef, pork, or lamb) and more fish and chicken

 - Go for lean cuts of meat, and stick to white meat, which has less saturated fat.